andy-k/wolges/README.txt

 Computing the cross sets efficiently entails traversing the lane in reverse order (right-to-left or bottom-to-top), as this corresponds with the GADDAG format.
-When reaching the end of a contiguous set of tiles, the code updates the cross set just after (at the current GADDAG node) and just before (following the @-node from the curreng GADDAG node), and the scores.
-When the square after the next empty square is not empty, the next contiguous set of tiles are traversed an additional time for each possible tile to check if the GADDAG, and one final additional time to include the scores.
-This is necessarily non-deterministic as the GADDAG does not store all possible one-tile inserts.
-If the GADDAG traversal for the first set of contiguous tiles fail, it is not necessary to have the correct score, but it is done anyway to help debugging.

-Due to the access pattern, cross sets are stored transposed.
-So the down cross sets are stored by rows in a rows*cols array, and the across cross sets are stored by column in a cols*rows array.
-When generating place moves, only the relevant consecutive segment is referred to, for better cache locality.
-It is possible to halve the memory requirements by generating the across sets and the down sets at the same place, but not doing so may open up more opportunities for reuse.
+This first pass records forward jumps from an empty square to the next non-empty square and vice-versa.
+This first pass also records, for a contiguous set of tiles, the GADDAG node index so far and the face-value score so far.

+The second pass uses the jumps to quickly identify each empty squares next to a non-empty square, which may be one of three cases.
+An illustration may help:

+    . . . .
+P A .
+A B L E . . . .
+          1     2         3

+Case 1 is AP? in the GADDAG.
+Case 3 is ELBA@? in the GADDAG.

+Case 2 is either AP@?ABLE or ELBA?AP in the GADDAG.

+Since KWG does not store letter sets, generating letter sets is not fast.
+This is not an issue as cross sets rarely change in consecutive turns.
+Playing a 7-tile move affects only 9 lanes out of 30, so these bit sets are typically cached based on the GADDAG pointer at either end (using something like -2 for the side with no tiles).

+When case 2 happens, the longer prefix is chosen to be completed, to minimize the non-determinism penalty.

+Since the cross sets are written once now in one direction but read many times later in the other direction, it is stored in the transposed layout.

 When the board is empty, the cross set on the star is set to the bitwise negation of 1 to allow the game to begin.
-This is only done for one direction.
+This is only done for one direction if the board is symmetric.

 SEGMENTATION